Chapter 1: Why Market Your Products in Big-Box Stores?

 In general, a market is a place where buyers can purchase goods or services from a seller.
 The market may be physical, like a retail store.
 A physical market allows consumers to meet sellers face-to-face.

 Physical retail stores are also called brick-and-mortar stores.
-According to Statista research, there were 442,597 brick-and-mortar retail stores in the United States in 2019.
+According to Statista, in 2023, there were 1.07 million retail establishments throughout the U.S., a number that continues to rise.

 Physical Retail vs. Online Retail